 Creating a letting agent terms of business agreement with Legislate is straightforward.
 Specify if it is a let only or full management service and provide the terms of the agreement by answering simple questions.
 Invite the landlord when you are happy with the terms.

 Once the landlord has reviewed the preview and accepted the terms they can sign.
 Legislate also supports witnessing should you require this.
+Below are some of the Letting Agent Terms of Business agreements you can create with Legislate:

 For more information on how to create your agreements with Legislate, watch our letting agent today interview, sign up and read our letting agent terms of business contract tutorial or book an introductory call with one of our team members.